 - Whole grains are preferable to “white” foods and are eaten in moderation.

-Using this methodology has allowed me to manage my diabetes quite successfully over the years, but I am not a health professional nor have I engaged the services of food scientists to analyze my recipes.
-Always work with your doctor and a certified diabetes educator or nutritionist to come up with a food plan that works for your particular situation.
-What works for me may not work for you.
+If your preferred way of eating differs from this, you can always adjust the recipes and/or look for suitable substitutions.
+And always work with your doctor and a certified diabetes educator or nutritionist to come up with a food plan that works for your particular situation.
+What works for us may not work for you.

 Nutritional information included with each recipe on this site was estimated by using an online nutrition calculator.
 If accurate nutritional information is critical to your health and well-being, please independently perform the calculations yourself.